 Some of the things to ponder before you embark on a Caravan:

 - First of all find out the obvious, what is included in that big chunk of money you put out to be a Caravan member.
-We travelled with” Caravanas de Mexico”.
-While you read the reviews of the company, remember to also research the wagon master.
+We travelled with” Caravanas de Mexico”. http://www.mexicorvbuddies.com/.
+While you research for objective reviews of the company , remember to also research the wagon master.
 A bad wagon master can make all the difference between a great trip or a nightmare.
-Find people who has travelled with this wagon master and private message them for an honest opinion.
-Companies tend to put on social media and web sites only the good.
+Find people who have travelled with this wagon master and private message them for an honest opinion.
+Companies tend to put on social media and web sites only the good reviews.

 Your caravan friends will be with you 24/7 for and extended period of time, people come with different personalities, issues, preferences, demands, which will require patience and acceptance.